How to Find Missing Outlook Folders

 Normally, data is stored in Outlook under two locations: the personal storage folder on the computer's hardware and the mailbox located on the server.
 When they disappear, they can be traced to the "Deleted Items Folder" or "Recoverable Items Folder".
 If you still cannot find your folders, use any of the steps enumerated above to find them.

 Where are my folders in Outlook for Mac?

-Outlook for Mac doesn’t use .pst and .ost as format to save personal folders.
-Data are stored in Database in series of files indexed within folders.
-The path to find your folders is:
+Outlook for Mac doesn't use .pst and .ost as the format to save personal folders.
+Data are stored in the Database in a series of files indexed within folders.
+The path to finding your folders is:

 /Documents/Microsoft User Data/Office 2011 Identities/Main Identity.
 This is for Outlook 2011 database file

 For Outlook 2011 storage folders: /Documents/Microsoft User Data/Office 2011 Identities/Main Identity/Data Records.